statpascal/emul99/readme.md

 | F7  | decrease CPU frequency by 1 MHz |
 | F8  | increase CPU frequency by 1 MHz |

+A reset key can be configured using the "reset_key" option; it defaults to the Pause/Break key.

+## Disk access

+The are three ways to simulate disk access:

+- The original DSR of the 90/180 KB TI disk controller
+- Files in TIFILES format in a configurable directory of the host
+- Special DSR for P-Code system (see below)

+The first option requires the original ROM; using the config entries "fdc_dsr" and "fdc_dsk1" to "fdc_dsk3" up to three disk sector images can be loaded.
+It provides DSK1 through DSK3 devices.

+To store files in a host system directory, the config entries "disksim_dsr" and "disksim_dir" need to be specified.
+The DSR provides DSK0 through DSK3.
+It can be used together with the disk controller DSR: the host system DSR uses a higher CRU base resulting in only DSK0 targeting it (see e.g. the example config file bin/exbasic.cfg).

 ## TiPi